Guidance updated April 2026

 Overt recording

-This is done with obvious cameras.
 Public areas that could be under surveillance include the waiting room, reception area or car park.
-Cameras should not record personal areas such as toilets.
+Cameras must not record personal areas, such as toilets or changing rooms.

 It must be clear to patients when they enter a public area under surveillance that recording is taking place.
 Signage must: